prorev/prorev.github.io/_posts/2020-01-22-python_download-file.md

 ```
 ## Unzip a file after download

-Here is how to unzip file after file download (in case of zip file):
+Here is how to unzip file after download (in case of zip file):

 _Example_:
 ```python